 The Ideal Candidate:

-If you join us, you can be sure that you’ll find a secure, friendly and professional working environment and be given all the support, training and encouragement you need to build and develop a successful career with us.
+Our team has a real opportunity to make a difference and we encourage people to improve the way we operate and develop new ways of working to improve safety and better support prisoners.
+If you join us, you’ll find a secure, friendly and professional working environment and be given all the support, training and encouragement you need to build and develop a successful career with us.

-Equality and Diversity is an important part of G4S Custody & Rehabilitation Services.
-We actively encourage applications from all diverse groups.
+Equality and Diversity is an important part of G4S Care and Rehabilitation Services.
+We actively encourage applications from all diverse groups

 Jobs that might be of interest:Prison Custody Officer